Google Me (Kim Zolciak song): Music and lyrics

 Emily Exton of Entertainment Weekly grouped "Google Me" with pop singles by Real Housewives cast members, such as "Money Can't Buy You Class" by Luann de Lesseps and "Real Close" by Danielle Staub.
 Zolciak considered "Google Me" a rap song, and compared its energy to that of "Glamorous" (2006) by Fergie.
 Lyrically, the song discusses her professional and romantic lives, specifically her former relationship with Lee "Big Poppa" Najjar.
 The refrain consists of the word "Google" being spelt out, in reference to the search engine.
 Zolciak later clarified the song's meaning, stating she does "Google herself" but the song was about more that this, acknowledging that not everybody would like her.
-Zolciak felt that focussing on doing what she loved and being able to make money from it was more important to her that what people think of her..
+Zolciak felt that focussing on doing what she loved and being able to make money from it was more important to her that what people think of her.
 Zolciak also noted that song makes reference to Najjar ("Big Poppa").
 The lyrics discuss how Zolciak previously considered Najjar and her girls her everything but is now able to "do it for herself" and recognise that she was always able to.

 Exton also said that Zolciak's singing style was "talk-sing[ing]" and felt the lyrics summarized "just how fabulous she is".
 Additionally, she said the lyric "It ain't gonna be easy replacing me / Those other girls, they wanna be like me / But they're just Barbies: all body, no brain / Google my name, I'm doing my thing" hinted at Zolciak's departure from The Real Housewives of Atlanta.
 She later denied this rumor to TV Guide Magazine.

 Critical reception

 "Google Me" was negatively received by music critics.
 Vulture's Edith Zimmerman wrote that with "Google Me", Zolciak gave comedy duo Tim & Eric "a run for their money".
-Lynsey Eidell of Glamour considered "Google Me" apart of Zolciak's "questionable" musical career.
+Lynsey Eidell of Glamour considered "Google Me" a part of Zolciak's "questionable" musical career.
 Robbie Daw from Idolator provided a sarcastic review of the song, referring to Zolciak as a "world-changing composer of song" and to the song as a "masterpiece".
 Exton also provided a humorous review, likening it to "Tardy for the Party", which she called a fluke.
 In a separate article, she wrote: "lest you forget [...]
 Ms. Zolciak is amidst the sea of horrifying yet hypnotic Housewives' singles."
 In a list ranking 25 song releases from The Real Housewives, Sadie Gennis from TV Guide Magazine listed "Google Me" as the seventeenth best, opining that she would rather listen to Zolciak's work with Burruss.
 People's Dave Quinn ranked "Google Me" at number 31 on his list of 37 best Real Housewives songs, and explained that it was not particularly memorable.
 Retrospectively, Lanford Beard from the same publication discussed the inclusion of "Google Me" in the 2017 web series Throwback Bravo, which documented popular moments from Bravo series, calling it "lesser known" than Zolciak's "Tardy for the Party".